 Skip to content

-[valid_referers] none in valid_referers
+[valid_referers] none/blocked in valid_referers

 What this check looks for